History of The Masters Apprentices in Timeline

 Loading Video...

-October 2005: Benefit Concert in Melbourne
+October 2005: Benefit Concert for Lobby Loyde

 In October 2005, The Masters Apprentices performed at a benefit concert in Melbourne for former Rose Tattoo guitarist Lobby Loyde.

-October 2010: Master's Apprentices listed in 100 Best Australian Albums
+October 2010: Master's Apprentices Listed in 100 Best Australian Albums

-In October 2010, The Masters Apprentices' 1967 debut album, Master's Apprentices, was listed in the top 40 in the book 100 Best Australian Albums.
+In October 2010, The Masters Apprentices' 1967 debut album, Master's Apprentices, was listed in the top 40 in the book, 100 Best Australian Albums.

 June 2014: Death of Jim Keays